Jernskegg/CI-portfolio-Textabase/README.md

 # My personal achievements and what I feel I need to work on.

 I need to work on optimizing time, and make use of my mentor. during this project i've had zero contact with my mentor and changed to a new one.
+And I need to stop being critical over my pages.
+I disslike my prevouis projects and started from scratch.

 ## About Commit messages